Chinese Economy (3 or 5 ECTS)

 Each module consists of various topical issues, including growth and the legitimacy of the CCP, geographical inequality, regional development plans, the new Silk Road, the growing Chinese outward investments, Ali Baba stocks and shadow banks.

-Taken as: The course contains video lectures, course book, articles, weekly assignments and a final writing task.
+Taken as: The course contains video lectures, course book, articles, and writing task.

 Persons who are not registered at the member universities of the University Network for Asian Studies, can apply to this course via the Open University at the University of Turku.
 There is a quota of five students on this course for students of the Open University.
 Please note that the Open University has an own, separate application process.